starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 - [Edit the launch script](#how-to-edit-the-launch-script) and add `unset SDL_VIDEODRIVER` to the environment variables section

+## Infinite loading screen after clicking 'Launch'
+- The game servers may be overloaded, especially after a new release.
+- If launching the game for the first time with a webcam plugged in, try unplugging the webcam, relaunching, then connecting it.

 ## Black or white RSI Launcher window
 - Try editing the [launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) to add the RSI Launcher flag `--in-process-gpu`.
 For example:
   ```